Woman fatally stabbed, pushed out of car in Chicago Lawn

 Police said the 28-year-old woman was stabbed and pushed out of a parked dark sedan in the 6000-block of South Sacramento Avenue.
 She was found unconscious, lying in the street at about 9:30 p.m., police said.

 The woman was suffering from a stab wound to the chest and was transported to Mount Sinai Hospital, where she was pronounced dead.
-Authorities have not released her identity.

-A source on the scene said the driver fled on foot eastbound down 60th Street.
-The residential area was taped off as police searched for evidence and police helicopter was also used to search the area.
+The woman has been identified to the Cook County Medical Examiner's office as Carolina Gonzalez.

+A woman who did not want to be named waited with the victim until police came.

+"I see fear in her eyes.
+She seemed so scared, she was so pale.
+It was really, really bad," the woman said.

 Police are investigating.
 No one is in custody.